-Though the CryptoLocker infrastructure may have been temporarily down, it doesn’t mean that cybercriminals didn’t find other methods and tools to spread similar ransomware variants.
+Though the CryptoLocker infrastructure may have been temporarily down, it doesn’t mean that cybercriminals didn’t find other methods and tools to spread similar variants.

 This number alone shows how fast this malware is being improved and used in online attacks!

-In 2015, even the FBI agreed that ransomware is here to stay.
+In 2015, even the FBI agreed ransomware is here to stay.
 This time, it wouldn’t stop to home computers, but it will spread to infect:

 Businesses, financial institutions, government agencies, academic institutions, and other organizations… resulting in the loss of sensitive or proprietary information.